+Situated 6,181 feet and 5,787 feet above sea level respectively, Lake Naivasha and Lake Nakuru are among the highest of all the Great Rift Valley lakes!
 The word Naivasha is a variation of the Maasai Nai ’posha, ‘rough water’.
 The Maasai chose this name for the freshwater lake due to the storms that brew in the area, breaking suddenly and dramatically!
-The total surface area of Naivasha is 86 sq. miles, but factor in the surrounding swamplands and this figure increases by at least 40 sq. miles.
-The depth ranges from 20 feet in the shallows to 100 feet around Crescent Island, a game reserve.
-Naivasha town is situated on the lake’s north-east boundary, while Nairobi is just 60 miles north-west from this tranquil site.
+The total surface area of Naivasha is 139 sq. km, but factor in the surrounding swamplands and this figure increases by at least 64 sq. km.
+The depth ranges from 6m in the shallows to 30m around Crescent Island, a game reserve.
+Naivasha town is situated on the lake’s north-east boundary, while Nairobi is just 100km north-west from this tranquil site.